Donate

 Cognitive behavioral therapy can be useful for treating many different issues, including depression, anxiety, PTSD, substance abuse, and eating disorders.
 It can also help with emotional trauma, dealing with grief and loss, managing physical symptoms of a chronic illness, or coping with the stressful circumstances of daily life.
 CBT alone may be recommended if medication isn’t the best option, or it may be used in combination with other treatments and lifestyle changes.

 Taking the first step towards change is often the hardest part.
 If you’re hesitant about trying CBT, keep in mind that it is a short-term technique which involves minimal risk or side effects.
 CBT can be delivered in person, either individually or in a group setting with family members or other people with similar concerns.
-Online therapy sessions have become increasingly popular, particularly during the pandemic, and can be a great option if you don’t have access to local mental health resources or feel more comfortable talking from home.
+Online CBT sessions have become increasingly popular, particularly during the pandemic, and can be a great option if you don’t have access to local mental health resources or feel more comfortable talking from home.

 As the name implies, cognitive behavioral therapy is formulated on two different components: thoughts (cognition) and behaviors.